 Procure-to-pay is a term that encompasses the processes which take place when a company purchases, receives, and pays for goods and services.
 The activities that make up the procure-to-pay process range from identifying the initial need for procurement of goods or services, to the final steps of approving invoices and paying suppliers.

-Procure-to-pay is also known as purchase-to-pay and P2P (the latter is not to be confused with peer-to-peer networking, which is also referred to as P2P).
-You can find dedicated procure-to-pay software, but the term is typically used to describe the process rather than any related technology.
+Procure-to-pay is also known as purchase-to-pay and P2P.
+You can find dedicated procure-to-pay software, but the term is typically used to describe the process rather than any specific technology solution.

 The procure-to-pay process

-The procure-to-pay process flow (sometimes called the procure-to-pay cycle) encompasses a number of different activities, such as:
+The procure-to-pay process flow (sometimes called the procure-to-pay cycle) encompasses several different activities, including:

 Identifying the need for specific goods and services and setting out what budget is available for the proposed purchase.

-When a vendor has been selected, the buyer will formalize approval for the purchase.
-This may be done by creating and approving a requisition order, which is an internal document used when a purchase needs to be made.
+When a vendor has been selected, the buyer will formalize approval for the purchase by moving into the requisitioning stage.
+This is done by creating and approving a requisition order, which is an internal document used when a purchase needs to be made.
 Details included in the requisition order will typically include details of the goods being purchased as well as the quote provided by the vendor and any delivery instructions.